The Complete Root Cellar Book

 Publisher: Robert Rose

 Charmian Christie is an avid gardener and home cook.
-When she's not digging in the dirt, she's charting her culinary adventures on her blog, Christie's Corner.
+When she's not digging in the dirt, she's charting her culinary adventures on her blog, The Messy Baker.